-Trade agreements are highly incomplete contracts.
-This is particularly true for agreements that attempt to regulate complex policies, such as product standards.
-One manifestation of this incompleteness is that the current agreements say very little about standards for products that may arise in the future, whereas a complete agreement would specify standards for all potential future products.
-For example Robert Hudec, a prominent scholar of the GATT-WTO, describes the difficulties faced by the original GATT drafters in the following terms (1990, p.24): "...
+2Robert Hudec describes the difficulties faced by the original GATT drafters when trying to design rules on domestic standards as follows (1990, p.24): "...
 The standard trade policy rules could deal with the common types of trade policy measure governments usually employ to control trade.
 But trade can also be affected by other 'domestic' measures, such as product safety standards, having nothing to do with trade policy.
 It would have been next to impossible to catalogue all such possibilities in advance. ..."